 To make things easier for those hoping to expunge/seal their record in Ohio, House Bill 1 allows for multiple crimes to be considered one conviction under certain circumstances.
 To be more specific, if multiple convictions come from the same act or are committed at the same time, they can be counted as one conviction.
 Two or three convictions can be counted as one conviction if they come from the same legal proceeding, even if the offenses were committed three months apart from each other.
 However, the Court may decide that your convictions be counted as separate convictions if they believe it is in the public interest based on the details of your individual case.

 Overall, the new laws are very good news for people trying to expunge their records in Ohio.
 Offenses that would have been ineligible for expungement before, may now be eligible for sealing.
 There is more to the complex rules of expungement than we were able to put in this article, and we know that the rules we did discuss can be confusing.
 Keep in mind that these rules are used to determine whether a conviction is eligible for expungement.
 Eligibility is by no means a guarantee that a conviction will be expunged.
 The prosecutor can still fight against an expungement application, and the court may ultimately deny an expungement if they feel expungement is not in the public interest.
 Therefore, each individual seeking to expunge a criminal record must be prepared to defend the reasoning behind the expungement.
-At Dearie, Fischer & Mathews, our lawyers have years of experience fighting for and obtaining expungements for our clients in Ohio courts.
-If you want to apply for the expungement of a criminal record in Ohio, you can always contact Dearie, Fischer & Mathews for expert legal assistance.
+At Dearie, Fischer & Martinson, our lawyers have years of experience fighting for and obtaining expungements for our clients in Ohio courts.
+If you want to apply for the expungement of a criminal record in Ohio, you can always contact Dearie, Fischer & Martinson for expert legal assistance.